Mayiladuthurai, Tamil Nadu, Indi...

 The making of Gota Patti has been kept alive and reached the local opulence, as it went from being a male-dominant craft done in the royal karkhanas to being done in the households and becoming a house-hold enterprise.
 Artisans traditionally used pure gold and silver for making the Gota as well as pure silk and cotton fabric.
 This gave it that royal and luxurious feel.
 Though this is now replaced with copper wires (coated with silver) or the plastic gota, and synthetic yarns, the Gota Patti work still remains symbolic to luxury and tradition.
 The artisans work for a long time in their work place called ‘Adda’ to create the Gota Patti embroidery as the process is arduous.
 But it becomes all worthwhile as the outcome is mesmerizing.
 The beauty of the process lies in the way the Gota is formed, as the artisan can weave in many different ways.

 The waste that is left after the process of Gota Patti embroidery are shreds of the ribbon and threads, which are collected and disposed.

-Wooden frame: The Gota Patti work is done on Wooden or metallic Frame also known as adda or khaat, over which base fabric is drag tightly to provide uniform tension and that prevents pattern distortion.
+Wooden frame: The Gota Patti work is done on Wooden or metallic Frame also known as ‘Khaat’, over which base fabric is drag tightly to provide uniform tension and that prevents pattern distortion.

-The Indian applique technique of Gota Patti is an art originating in Rajasthan,utilizing real gold and silver lace traditionally sourced from Lucknow.
 A very intricate form of metal embroidery, this technique is also known as Gota Kinari or ‘Lappe ka Kaam’.
-The gold and silver metals have now been replaced with silver coated copper, however the majestic royal look of the Gota remains the same.
+The gold and silver metals have now been replaced with silver coated copper or plastic gota, however the majestic royal look of the Gota remains the same.